 When a child has mastered the concept of one-to-one correspondence he or she is able to assign one number to each object as they are counted.
 One way to help kids understand that one number word is assigned to only one object is to ask kids to touch an/or place objects as they count them.

 Five and Ten Frames for One-to-One Correspondence Practice

 Using a five or ten frame is a great way to provide kids with a system to organize and match objects as they count them.
 Ask kids to place one object in each square as they say each number.
 It may take some time for kids to understand the concept, so keep practicing.

 Download the Printable Ten Frame

 If you need a five or ten frame, I have created a b&w printable ten frame for you.
-To download your copy, click on the link below:
+Create your own math activities by downloading your copy.
+Just click on the link below:

 You can use a variety of counters with the frames.
 Teacher supply stores have many types of counters, but you can find lots of counters in your home that are free.